Danielle M. Donehew

 Danielle M. Donehew is only the third person to lead the WBCA in its 30-plus-year history.
 She was named Executive Director on July 2, 2014.

 As Executive Director, Donehew administers all operational affairs for the WBCA, oversees all marketing endeavors, manages the non-profit organization’s $2.5 million annual budget, oversees all WBCA programs and services, and directs the office staff.
 She also oversees the WBCA’s external affairs, taking on active roles with affiliate organizations such as the NCAA, USA Basketball, the WNBA, the Women’s Basketball Hall of Fame, the Naismith Memorial Basketball Hall of Fame, and the Women’s Sports Foundation.

 Donehew represents the WBCA as a non-voting member on the NCAA Division I Women’s Basketball Oversight Committee, which oversees all aspects of the sport on the NCAA Division I level; and a voting member on the NCAA Division I Women’s Basketball Competition Committee, which monitors and develops recommendations regarding student-athlete health and safety, sportsmanship, integrity, game operations, game presentation, technology and statistical trends.

-Donehew began a three-year term as president of the Women’s Basketball Hall of Fame Board of Directors on June 10, 2017, and serves on the Naismith Memorial Basketball Hall of Fame Board of Trustees as well.
+Donehew is the past president of the Women's Basketball Hall of Fame Board of Directors, having concluded a three-year term as its president on June 10, 2020.
+She serves on the Naismith Memorial Basketball Hall of Fame Board of Trustees as well.
 She is also an International Women’s Forum Foundation Fellow, completing in June 2016 the leading women’s executive development program in the world.